sannonaragao/HiperBoot/README.md

 <p>
   <img src="https://github.com/sannonaragao/HiperBoot/assets/19274273/3c9ca2bd-eb98-4f18-80af-c3836f9c1518" width="100" height="100" alt="HiperBoot Logo" style="float: left; margin-right: 10px;" />
-  <span style="font-size: 24px; line-height: 100px; font-weight: bold;">HiperBoot: </span>
+  <span style="vertical-align: middle; display: inline-block; height: 100px; line-height: 100px; font-size: 32px; font-weight: bold;">HiperBoot: </span>
-  <span style="font-size: 24px; line-height: 100px;">Powerful with simplicity and efficiency</span>
+  <span style="vertical-align: middle; display: inline-block; height: 100px; line-height: 100px; font-size: 32px;">Powerful with simplicity and efficiency</span>
 </p>

+---

 ## Introduction
+***Easier than JPA Query Methods and much more powerful!***

-If you're working with Spring and JPA, there are two things you should know:
-1) You've always needed something like HiperBoot.
-2) From now on, it will be an essential part of your projects.
+If you're working with Spring and JPA you've always needed something like HiperBoot and from now on it will be an essential part of your projects.

-HiperBoot is an innovative library designed to enhance your interaction with Hibernate mappings.
-It simplifies the process of executing queries, offering advanced features like filtering, pagination, and sorting.
-Built for compatibility with multiple SQL databases, HiperBoot ensures optimized queries and robust protection against SQL Injection attacks.
+HiperBoot simplifies query building by utilizing existing relationships between entities, providing advanced features like filtering, pagination, and sorting.
+Designed for compatibility with various SQL databases, it delivers optimized query performance and strong protection against SQL Injection attacks.

-## Installation and Getting Started
+---

 ### Integrating HiperBoot into Your Project

+To use HiperBoot in your Spring Boot application is straightforward and takes just 3 steps:
+1) add the dependency
+2) inform the Repository Factory
+3) extend your repositories from HiperBootRepository instead of JpaRepository (or similar).

-Integrating HiperBoot into your Spring Boot application is straightforward.
-You can add HiperBoot to your project using Maven or Gradle.
+You can add into your current Spring Boot application easily. can add HiperBoot to your project using Maven or Gradle.

-#### Maven
+### Step 1 - Adding dependency

+Just, use your favorite build tool.

+**Maven**
 ```xml
 <dependency>
     <groupId>io.github.sannonaragao</groupId>